oscarescuderoarnanz/dtwParallel/README.md

    ```
    dtwParallel <file_X> -d <str> -ce <bool> -of <bool>
    ```
-   In case you want to modify any of the possible values, it is necessary to carry out the modification in the configuration.ini file.
+   If you want to modify any of the possible values, it is necessary to modify the configuration.ini file.
 The possible values are those shown in [Configuration](#item1).

    **a) Example 1.** Calculation of univariate time series taking as input a csv file containing x and y.